 4. Building a strong network design:

 Another effective way for DDOS protection is to focus on building a strong network design.
-You can consider keeping back up network resources so that in case of a DDOS attack, the backup servers can handle the traffic from botnet making sure that your site is accessible to the real users.
+You can consider keeping backup network resources so that in case of a DDOS attack, the backup servers can handle the traffic from the botnet making sure that your site is accessible to the real users.

-There are a few more methods worth looking at for DDOS protection, however, almost all of them requires either technical expertise and a lot of hassle.
-So, the best way to make your site anti-DDOS and safe is to consider seeking help from professionals.
+There are a few more methods worth looking at for DDOS protection, however, almost all of them require either technical expertise and a lot of hassle.
+So, the best way to make your site anti-DDOS and safe are to consider seeking help from professionals.